top of page

 1. You are deeply uncomfortable when others are upset/angry/unhappy (whether or not their dissatisfaction is directed at you).

-You are constantly in the trenches for others in order to avoid the discomfort of their upset-ness.
 In an effort to alleviate your discomfort with their negative feelings, you feel responsible to decrease their level of dissatisfaction and so you might react by:

-• Solving the problem(s) for them,
+solving the problem(s) for them,

-• Saying yes to requests, even though it’s a sacrifice on your part, or
+saying yes to requests, even though it’s a sacrifice on your part, or

-• Doing anything that you know will help alleviate their pain.
+doing anything that you know will help alleviate their pain.

 2. You tend to go along with the crowd while sacrificing alignment.
 You go along with what people say or do even though you don’t agree or want to.
-You don’t want to rock the boat, you don’t want to disappoint, and because you are battling insecurities, you don’t want to be disapproved of.

 This is where loose or non-existent boundaries are often apparent — and you likely have trouble expressing healthy noes.

 3. You feel resentment or despair looking at your calendar.
 Likely you have a tough time discerning between doing the right thing and people pleasing, so your calendar is full of things that meet others’ needs and is vacant of things that satisfy your own desires and goals.
-Your calendar is bulging, and busy is a badge to wear with pride because you have a responsibility to take care of everything and everyone around you.
-What’s especially frustrating is that it seems impossible to make time for yourself.

 The Root Of People Pleasing.